Millie Jackson (album)

 Millie Jackson is the self-titled debut album by singer-songwriter, Millie Jackson.
-This album is different from all her other album to follow in that this album features some Motown style songs.
+This album is different from all her other albums to follow in that this album features some Motown style songs.
 It includes the R&B hits "A Child of God (It's Hard to Believe)", "My Man, A Sweet Man" and "Ask Me What You Want."
 The album was arranged by Tony Camillo and Bert de Coteaux.

 In 2006, Ace Records in the UK digitally remastered this album (along with four other best-selling Millie Jackson albums) and released it on CD with bonus tracks and extensive liner notes.